LUMS-WIT/WIT-SMS/README.md

 ### Visualization of Processed Data
 The processed soil moisture data can be visualized using the provided Python scripts.
 The main script for visualization is [witsms_reader.py](witsms_reader.py), which allows you to print metadata, save metadata to a CSV file, and plot soil moisture data for specific GPIs or all GPIs.

+Please setup the path for the desired processed data folder inside *config.py* file before proceeding.

 #### Command-Line Arguments for Visualization

-- `--print-metadata`: Prints the metadata in CSV format to the console.
+- `--print-metadata`: Prints the metadata of the processed files in CSV format.
-- `--save-metadata`: Saves the metadata to a default CSV file (`metadata.csv`).
+- `--save-metadata`: Saves the metadata of the processed files.
-- `--plot-gpi [GPI]`: Plots soil moisture data for the specified GPI.
-If no GPI is provided, it plots data for all GPIs.
+- `--plot-gpi [GPI]`: Plots soil moisture data for the specified SMS ID refered as GPI.

 #### Example Usages